You’re currently reading Chapter 12 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 It will help you make sure your portfolio is complete and that you’re not missing anything for that important interview.

-So, to start the process, begin with gathering the relevant documents / files from the above fashion portfolio checklist for the project you want to layout.
+Start the process by gathering the relevant documents / files from the above fashion portfolio checklist for the project you want to layout.

-Now, I know you may get overwhelmed by this.
+Now, I know you may get overwhelmed.
 Chances are, when you think of including all the steps from boards, hand sketches, black and white, and colored flats it all gets to be too much.

 Maybe you want to give each look its own page so things aren’t all jammed together.
 And you just can’t seem to strike a balance of too much (too detailed) or not enough (too vague).